Mike Webster: Retirement and legacy

-While the Steelers were no longer officially retiring jersey numbers at the time of his retirement, Webster's No. 52 has not been reissued by the team since he retired in deference to his legacy with the Steelers.
+Despite the Steelers ceasing officially retiring jersey numbers at the time of his retirement, Webster's No. 52 has not been reissued by the team since he retired in deference to his legacy with the Steelers.
 In 1999, he was ranked number 75 on The Sporting News list of the 100 Greatest Football Players.
 The football stadium at Rhinelander High School, his alma mater, is named Mike Webster Stadium in his honor.
 Webster was posthumously elected to the Wisconsin Athletic Hall of Fame in 2007.